zdvsty/dizhou-flow.github.io/_pages/teaching.md

 ## Teaching & Mentoring Experience
 ### At Caltech
+* Invited lecture for the undergraduate course of Computational Fluid Dynamics (Oct.
+2022)
 * Undergraduate research co-mentor of WAVE fellows program (June 2022–Aug.
 2022)

 ### At Notre Dame